This is part of the Te Araora Trail.

 From here the track is the historical trail built by Jim Burtton almost 100 years ago.
 It follows up the Tokomaru River.

-After another 1½ hours a further stile is crossed as the track passes out of Tararua Forest Park and a cairn commemorating the opening of the trail by the Prime Ministerin February 2006 can be seen.
+After another 1 hour 30 minutes a further stile is crossed as the track passes out of Tararua Forest Park and a cairn commemorating the opening of the trail by the Prime Minister in February 2006 can be seen.

-The final hour of walk, 3.2 km is along the former Tokomaru Valley Road, now closed to unauthorised traffic but sometimes used by registered 4WD vehicles.
+The final hour of walk, 3.2 km is along the former Tokomaru Valley Road.
+This road is closed to unauthorised traffic but is sometimes used by registered 4WD vehicles.

-Burtton's Track is now open to mountain bikers, providing an exciting ride.
-Suitable for advanced riders, it is grade 5 - 6.
-The track is best ridden in dry conditions from North to South, and includes some river crossings.
-It is not recommended in wet conditions.
-Allow 4-6 hours for the trip dependent on your fitness and conditions.
+Burtton's Track is suitable for advanced riders.
+The track is best ridden in dry conditions from North to South and includes some river crossings.
+It's not recommended in wet conditions.

 This track is a shared-use path and is part of the Te Araroa walkway.
 All riders must give way to walkers and show respect to other track users.